Klingebeil/homepage/wiki/Futures of Journalism/ai-chat-news.md

 title: Why AI chat is a terrible interface for news
 first-commit: 2025-05-06
 last-updated: 2025-05-06
+subtitle: "Written by ChatGPT with light editing from me because apparently the system is more critical than some people in the industry."
 ---

-Written by ChatGPT with light editing from me because apparently the system is more critical then some people in the industry.
+Written by ChatGPT with light editing from me because apparently the system is more critical than some people in the industry.

 ## Loss of Context and Depth